AlexChrst/Amazon_Reviews_Electronics/README.md

 ### Machine Learning
 - TF-IDF text vectorization
 - LinearSVC classifier
-- Cleaned training pipeline
+- Training pipeline
 - Training / test metrics logged
 - Model & vectorizer saved as one pickle

 ### FastAPI application
 - `/` → Welcome endpoint
 - `/health` → Health check
-- `/predict` → Sentiment prediction
+- `/cleaned_text` → Simulate the cleaning pipeline on the text
-- `/cleaned_text` → Returns cleaned text (lowercase + regex filtering)
+- `/predict` → Using the model saved in pkl, predict the rating of the written review
 - Automatic **Swagger UI** at `/docs`

 ### Docker